security-notes/infobyte-faraday-wiki/Tag-Use.md

 ![](https://raw.github.com/wiki/infobyte/faraday/images/faraday_statusreport_tagsadded.png)

 # Search tagged vulnerabilities

 From the Status Report you will be able to find the information using the different tags.
+You can add ! in front of the search criteria in order to invert the result.
+For example _tag:!example_tag_ will result in all vulnerabilities that DON'T have the tag example_tag.

 ![](https://raw.github.com/wiki/infobyte/faraday/images/faraday_statusreport_tagssearch.png)